 University Police Officer - Framingham State University

-A University Police Officer position (officially classified as Campus Police Officer I (CPO I) is available in the University Police Department.
+Two University Police Officer positions (officially classified as Campus Police Officer I (CPO I)) are available in the University Police Department.
 We seek an experienced officer to provide flexible, responsive, high quality community policing.

 University Police Officers patrol campus buildings, grounds, and properties used, owned and leased by Framingham State University.
 Enforce State Laws, University policies, rules & regulations; investigate crimes, accidents, complaints, provide first aid and emergency First Responder medical assistance, as well as handle other tasks as directed.
 Prepare concise and complete reports; direct traffic, staff post when necessary, handle confidential and sensitive information; and perform other duties as assigned by Chief of Police, and superior officers .
 University Police Officers interact frequently with students, faculty, staff, visitors and the general public.
 University Police officers are required to carry a University issued firearm while on duty.
 This position is considered "essential personnel" and requires you to report for duty when requested.